Skip to main content

 The model ID (and the deployment ID, when you need to target a specific deployment) comes from the model’s page URL in your workspace: Anatomy of the deployment page URL.
 In app.baseten.co/models/abc123/deployments/def456, abc123 is the model ID and def456 is the deployment ID.

-We recommend server-side calls to your model.
-Client-side code may expose your Baseten API key.
-Dedicated deployment endpoints don’t currently include CORS response headers, so browser-based calls may be blocked.
+Call your model from server-side code to avoid exposing your Baseten API key.
+Dedicated deployment endpoints do not currently include CORS response headers, so browsers may block direct calls.

 Authentication